Frostfire-Blazeice/WHSTechNotes/journal.md

 # September 15th, 2025
 I beleive that AI caan be used to solve the AI problem.
 Think about that for a minuite.
 If we hire AI to get rid of AI, then they will cancel each other out.
 Or they will end up turning against us.
 Therefore I believe that AI can solve the AI problem.

+# September 30th, 2025
+Once upon a time, there was a guy who said six seven for a skit.
+This somehow blew up and caused a new slang term to be added to the gen z and alpha generation.
+I don't see the meaning, but apparently, some others do.
+They say that it is a funny number.
+But all in all, its just a number.
+So six seven is now funny?